 Qualification rates can be misleading.
-The qualification rate often is reported as reaching to 100% but there may be an imbalance between academic degree and educational level.
-Based on research in Jianli county, Hubei province, all of the 4,872 professional teachers in primary school are qualified, and the qualification rate reached 100%.10 The qualification rate for junior secondary teachers is 93%.
+The qualification rate often is reported as reaching to 100 % but there may be an imbalance between academic degree and educational level.
+Based on research in Jianli county, Hubei province, all of the 4872 professional teachers in primary school are qualified, and the qualification rate reached 100 % (Ministry of Education 2006).
+The qualification rate for junior secondary teachers is 93 %.
 But most of the rural teachers' first degree is at a three year professional college not a university, and most achieve a bachelors degree through correspondence course learning or in-service training.
-Some of these programes are thought to be of low quality.
+Some of these programmes are thought to be of low quality.